MickaelWalter/wp-json-scraper/README.md

 * -c, --categories: list all categories
 * -m, --media: list all public media objects
 * -g, --pages: list all public pages
+* -S, --search SEARCH_TERMS: performs a search on SEARCH_TERMS
 * -r, --crawl-ns: crawl plugin namespaces for collections.
 Set it to all to crawl all namespaces
 * --proxy PROXY_URL force the data to pass through a specified proxy server